ariannedee/python-under-the-hood/README.md

 2. Click "Download ZIP"
 3. Unzip it and move the **python-under-the-hood-main** folder to a convenient location

+### 4. Install package dependencies
+Optional: set up a new virtual environment

+Then install dependencies in `requirements.txt`.

+`$ pip install -r requirements.txt`

-### 4. At the beginning of class, download the resources
+### 5. At the beginning of class, download the resources
 When you have signed in to the class, the **Resources** widget will have PDFs for the slides.